devzendo/transputer-macro-assembler/README.md

 constants and labels in a case-sensitive manner, use the -x (--caseSensitive) option.
 This is like MASM's /Cx option.

+The system include files are present in the include directory.
+For now, this includes a secondary bootstrap mechanism that may be included at the start of large binaries.

 Contributing
 ------------